 Over the past month I had begun to fantasies about how Tom would one day come into my home and take me away from this terrible place.
 I had dreamed that one day he would come past on his way back how from the cotton fields he would come into my house tell me how we are going to run away together then we would leave and run away together and I would never have to see this dreadful house ever again.
 As I emerged from my blissful haze I realized that I had been staring at him for this time.
 He was looking at me with confusion “oh no” I thought to myself “He might think that I’m weird”.
 So, I raised my hand and waved at him with a small but polite grin “Hello Tom” I said.
 Tom looked at me with surprise “Hello Madame” he said back to me, he turned to look forward and continued pacing his way down the street.
 I sat there gazing at him as he slowly paced towards the horizon, I watched him gracefully disappear over the horizon.

 I sat the for a while just staring at where I had last saw Tom.
 He was the real reason that I enjoyed sitting her, seeing him was the best part of my day, he allowed me to escape from my horrible situation.
 “One day” I said to myself “One day I will leave this place behind me”, That was one of the only promises I ever made to myself that someday I will leave this house and never come back an when that day came it would be the best day I will experience in my life.
 It was completely dark now as I sat on the porch I could hear the subtle hooting of an owl in the distance.
 Then a loud snap of a branch pierced through the silence “Hey Kiddy” I heard to my left.
-I quickly snapped my neck right to look at what had made the sound and to my despair I saw the man that haunted my nightmares, my father.
+I quickly snapped my head right to see what had made the sound and to my despair I saw the man that haunted my nightmares, my father.